FlaveFlav20/Dino-Game/README.md

 - Python lib

-You should use a python environement with
+You should use a python environment with

 ```sh
 python3 -m venv env